alexweininger/recent-pdf/README.md

 ![error][screenshot]

+## Upcoming Features

+- choose how many items to show in the list
+- themes

 ## Contact

 Please feel free to contact me with any comments, improvements, or if you would like to help me with this profect or any others.